mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 rather than an unavailable server.)
-If, however, there is some other network error on the connection after the handshake completes, the client MUST replace the server's description with a default ServerDescription of type Unknown, and fill the ServerDescription's error field with useful information, the same as if an error or timeout occurred before the handshake completed.
+If, however, there is some other network error on the connection after the handshake completes, the client MUST replace the server's description with a default ServerDescription of type Unknown if the TopologyType is not LoadBalanced, and fill the ServerDescription's error field with useful information, the same as if an error or timeout occurred before the handshake completed.

 When the client marks a server Unknown due to a network error or timeout,